hdmamin/recursive-descent-parser/README.md

+This is a python implementation of the Lox language as defined in the book Crafting Interpreters.
+My goal here was not to build something useful - Lox is a toy language - but to learn for the sake of learning and code for the sake of coding.
+So design decisions were often driven by fun or curiosity rather than maintainability.

 ## Testing with codecrafters

-- to test locally, first activate an env where pipenv is installed:
+To test locally, first activate an env where pipenv is installed:

 ```
 conda activate py310